CryptoSpaceStudios/REToolbox/content/_index.md

     icon: "/images/calculator.svg"
     content: "Instantly calculate how much more a seller can benefit from selling to you"
     link: "/sellernetcalc"
-  - name: "Maximum Allowable Offer Calculator"
+  - name: "MOA Calculator"
     icon: "/images/calculator1.svg"
     link: "/mao"
-    content: "Quickly and Accurately analyze properties to help you make MAO decisions faster"
+    content: "Quickly and Accurately analyze properties to help you find your Maximum Allowable faster"
   - name: "ROI Calculator"
     icon: "/images/user-clock.svg"
-    link: "#"
+    link: "/roi"
-    content: "Quickly and accurately determine the ROI on your exit strategy"
+    content: "Quickly and accurately determine the ROI on your exit strategy, whether it be Buy & Hold, F&F, or Wholesale!"
   - name: "Value for Money"
     icon: "/images/love.svg"
     link: "#"